mats-bb/DataAnalysis-OLTP-DWH/README.md

 # About
 "Reverse engineering" Komplett.no to get a deeper understanding of datamodeling concepts.
-See .svg file for current ERD progress.
+See raw .svg file for current ERD progress.

 ## Ideas
 - Build OLTP system